Makers-Im-Zigerschlitz/maker-access-system-hw/README.md

 So on example if you want to use the 3D-Printer, you have to do a 3D-Printer-Course.
 After you did that the admin can allow you to use the 3D-Printer.
 Everytime you want to use the printer, you have to authorize yourself with an RFID-Tag.
 The Arduino will check your permissions and allow the usage if you did the course.

+Please refer to the WebService-Repo for further information
 ___
 If you have any greate ideas how to extend the system, let me know!